svpino/twitter/README.md

 ## Examples

 * [Solving MNIST using a CNN](https://twitter.com/svpino/status/1364539168567746563?s=20) — Explaining a solution line by line is always fun.
 This thread goes to an excruciating amount of detail through a **Convolutional Neural Network** that solves the **MNIST** problem.
 An explanation for every single line of code.

+* [A few problems you can solve using KNN](https://twitter.com/svpino/status/1375813074054230016?s=20) — The perfect way to get into machine learning is to find an algorithm that improves your work right away without much drama.
+For software developers, KNN (K-Nearest Neighbors) is a perfect introduction.
+Here are five different problems where KNN could help.

 ----
 ----
 ----